 The bus drivers accept payments in both cash and by card.

-If you're wanting to pay in cash, be sure to carry change in Euros with you as the driver can't always break large bills.
+If you're wanting to pay in cash, be sure to carry change in euros with you as the driver can't always break large bills.

 Try to arrive 15 minutes before the bus is due to depart to ensure you can get a seat.